-Esther Lehmann-Sow is a consultant who joined us at the Funding and Partnership Forum in Canterbury last November.
+Esther Lehmann-Sow is a consultant who joined us at the Faith in Action Forum in Canterbury last November.
 Esther has extensive experience with programme implementation in West Africa.
 She brings experiences working in communities to improve outcomes through understanding and working with local values to change behaviours.

 I still wonder why for years, I had not seen the obvious.